Imran Khan says the stage is set for his 'court-martial' - ExBulletin

 Imran Khan says the stage is set for his ‘court-martial’

-Former Pakistani Prime Minister Imran Khan said the stage was set for his “court martial after the country’s all-powerful military vowed to try the masterminds and planners of the May 9 violence in military tribunals.”
+Islamabad: Former Pakistani Prime Minister Imran Khan says the stage is set for his ‘court martial’ after the country’s all-powerful military vowed to try the ‘masterminds and planners’ of the May 9 violence in front of military courts.

 His remarks came a day after Interior Minister Rana Sanaullah accused Khan of planning the nationwide violence that erupted after his arrest in a corruption case on May 9.